- 2124 square inches of smoking space on four racks

 - Not insulated

 Recently improvements include a paint that is a higher quality powder coating for better durability and appearance.
-The slid out ash pan has been replaced with a drop in design to reduce the external openings and improve the airflow even more.
+The slide-out ash pan has been replaced with a drop-in design to reduce the external openings and improve the airflow even more.